 HARRISON, William Henry.
 1016.
 Private KEH.
 Entered France 2/10/1915.
 Commissioned as a Second Lieutenant, 4th Battalion, Essex Regiment 31/12/1915 later Lieutenant attached to the Nigeria Regiment, West African Field Force.
 KIA 24/01/1917 in Tanzania and commemorated on the Nairobi British and Indian Memorial, Kenya.
 His wife Mrs. L. Harrison from Clapton, London applied for his 1914/15 Star trio.

 HARRISON, Thomas.
 Private KEH.
 Transferred to Scottish Horse as Private 151540.
-Entitled to British War and Victory Medals.
 Prior service as Trooper, 25856 with 1st Scottish Horse in the Boer War and awarded Queen's South Africa Medal with Cape Colony, Transvaal, Orange Free State and South Africa 1901 clasp, discharged 24/7/1901.
 Entitled to British War and Victory Medals.
 Name with KEH and Scottish Horse service recorded on the Record of Enlistments 1914-18 St. Cuthbert, Bedlington.

 HARTNOLL, Eric Stewart.
 Private KEH.
 The eldest son of Sir Henry Sullivan Hartnoll, the Puisne Chief Judge of Lower Burma, was born in Bassein, Burma, on 5 January 1892.
 Educated at Rugby School and St. John’s College, Oxford, he attested as a Trooper into King Edward’s Horse on 16 June 1913.
 Commissioned into the 1/70th Burma Rifles, he served during the Great War with his regiment in Egypt and Palestine.
 Post-War, he returned to his work with the Indian Forest Service as an Assistant Conservation Officer.
 During the Second World War, at the time of the Japanese invasion in 1942, he was Conservator of Forests, and was evacuated to the United Kingdom, where he was commissioned into the Royal Air Force, serving at home.
 He died, aged 77, in the New Forest, Hampshire, on 18 December 1970.
 Group of three medals named to Captain E. S. Hartnoll, 1/70th Burma Rifles British War and Victory Medals (Capt.
-E. S. Hartnoll); Coronation 1937, unnamed as issued, mounted for wear, suspension on British War Medal bent.
-Sold at auction in Sep 2023 by Noonans Auctioneers, UK and accompanying photograph of his medals with their courtesy.
+E. S. Hartnoll) and an unnamed as issued 1937 Coronation Medal were sold at auction in Sep 2023 by Noonans Auctioneers, UK.
+The accompanying photograph of his medals is with their courtesy.

 HARVEY, Douglas.
 1694.
 Private.
 Enlisted 15/11/1916 and discharged 23/11/1918.
 Reported missing at the defence of Vieille Chapelle and likely to have been wounded there and awarded Silver War Badge 65211.
 Born 1896.
 Entitled to British War and Victory Medals.